All Products

 Note

-You can modify the wait_timeout and interactive_timeout parameters to optimize the timeout period for an RDS instance to automatically terminate connections.
-For more information, see Modify instance parameters.
+You can adjust the values of the wait_timeout and interactive_timeout parameters to control when your instance automatically closes idle connections.
+For more information, see Set instance parameters.

 Important

-• For connections in non-interactive mode, log on to the ApsaraDB RDS console and decrease the value of the wait_timeout parameter on the Parameters page.
-The wait_timeout parameter specifies the timeout period of a connection in non-interactive mode.
-Default value: 86400.
-Unit: seconds.
-The default value equals 24 hours.
-When a non-interactive connection is idle for a period of time that is longer than the value of the wait_timeout parameter, the RDS instance automatically terminates the connection.
+• For connections in non-interactive mode, you can decrease the value of the wait_timeout parameter on the Parameters page in the console.
+The wait_timeout parameter specifies the timeout period, in seconds, for idle non-interactive connections.
+The default value is 86400 (24 hours).
+If a non-interactive connection remains idle longer than the specified wait_timeout period, the instance automatically closes it.

-• For connections in interactive mode, log on to the ApsaraDB RDS console and decrease the value of the interactive_timeout parameter on the Parameters page.
-The interactive_timeout parameter specifies the timeout period of a connection in interactive mode.
-Default value: 7200.
-Unit: seconds.
-The default value equals 2 hours.
-When an interactive connection is idle for a period of time that is longer than the value of the interactive_timeout parameter, the RDS instance automatically terminates the connection.
+• For connections in interactive mode, you can decrease the value of the interactive_timeout parameter on the Parameters page in the console.
+The interactive_timeout parameter specifies the timeout period, in seconds, for idle interactive connections.
+The default value is 7200 (2 hours).
+If an interactive connection remains idle longer than the specified interactive_timeout period, the instance automatically closes it.

 • ApsaraDB RDS for MySQL